snijderlab/stitch/BatchFiles.md

 #### Recombine

-Defines how to recombine the ed segments, as such ing has to be defined to be able to define Recombine.
+Defines how to recombine the ed segments, as such TemplateMatching has to be defined to be able to define Recombine.
 Recombination can be used to pick the _n_ highest scoring templates out of each segment, these will be recombined in the order provided.
 These recombined templates are then aligned with all paths.
 This should provide the opportunity to detect the placement of paths relative to each other.
 It also provides insight into the most likely template in the segment the input matches with.
 Be warned, the runtime factorially increases with _n_.

 _Example_
 ```